microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 ### **AWS Identity and access management ([IAM](https://aws.amazon.com/iam/))**

 Manages access to AWS services and ressources.
-Throught IAM, user and groups can be created and permission can be managed.
+Throught IAM, user and groups can be created and permission can be managed through **IAM policies**.
 It allows :

 - **Fine grained access to AWS ressources**. ( limiting users to certain ressources, specific access at a specific time of day , ...)
-- **Multi factor Authentication** for priviledged users.
+- Additional security with **Multi factor Authentication** for priviledged users (root).
 - Possibility to **analyze access**.
 - **Integration with corporate directories** to allow **[federated access](https://en.wikipedia.org/wiki/Federated_identity)** like Microsoft active directory.

+- **IAM Roles** is an identity that you can assume to gain temporary access to permissions.

 ### **AWS [shared responsability model](https://aws.amazon.com/compliance/shared-responsibility-model/)**